Here’s a nice short article about the three-hour work cycle.

 The researchers define self-control as having skills like conscientiousness, self-discipline and perseverance, as well as being able to consider the consequences of actions in making decisions.

 The children who struggled with self-control as preschoolers were three times as likely to have problems as young adults.
 They were more prone to have a criminal record; more likely to be poor or have financial problems; and they were more likely to be single parents.

 The direct aims of every exercise of practical life are:

 Practical life exercises offer children as young as three-years old an experience with consequence and the opportunity to self-correct and persevere through error without being corrected while being mindful of others.
 I’ve been told that you can have an authentic, real Montessori Children’s House with nothing but practical life materials and the kids will turn out great.

-Stressing yourself out for the sake of your family can just mess up your kids.
+Selflessly stressing yourself out for the sake of your family has negative effects on your family.

 Exposure to early and chronic maternal depression markedly increases a child’s susceptibility to psychopathology and social-emotional problems, including social withdrawal, poor emotion regulation, and reduced empathy to others.

 Scientifically speaking, child poverty predicts stress and unhapiness, and is therefore a pedagogical issue.